Do you dream of building a tiny house with your own hands?

 The Tiny House Academy is a $697 value, making the in-person Tiny House Workshop an amazing deal.
 You basically pay for nine days of in-person instruction and get the online Tiny House Academy as a sweet bonus.

-*All in-person tiny house students receive access to the Tiny House Academy as part of their registration.*
+All in-person tiny house students receive access to the online Tiny House Academy as part of their registration.

-The Wild Abundance Tiny House Class Building Projects
+Wild Abundance Tiny House Workshop Building Projects

-Students peek out of tiny house during tiny house workshopWe break the class up into two groups to accomplish our tiny house builds.
+We break the class up into two groups to do the tiny house building.
 This happens after the first two and a half days of class, when we focus on foundations, floor systems, tours, and tool classes for those who need them.
 Both tiny house projects will be relatively similar; we break the class up so that every student gets more attentive guidance and so that there’s plenty of space and tools for everyone to feel comfortable.
+Students stick with one build so they are able to follow that project through from the beginning.

 Two building locations: Nanostead and Paint Fork